Promising New Bed Net Strategy To Zap Malaria Parasite In Mosquitoes

 Paton says part of this effectiveness stems from the vulnerability of Plasmodium at the stage of its life cycle inside a mosquito.
 There just aren't nearly as many Plasmodium for the drug to kill inside the mosquito as there are inside humans, making it easier to wipe them out.

-Catteruccia says these results are a proof-of-concept that antimalarial-treated bed nets could be a powerful new tool.
-She and colleagues argue adding both antimalarials and insecticides to bed nets on malaria transmission could considerably improve control efforts.
+Catteruccia says these results are a proof of concept that antimalarial-treated bed nets could be a powerful new tool.
+She and colleagues argue that adding both antimalarials and insecticides to bed nets could considerably improve control efforts.

-"We are at a stage in malaria control where we realize the necessity of additional, non-insecticide tools," says Bhatt.
+"We are at a stage in malaria control where we realize the necessity of additional non-insecticide tools," says Bhatt.
 "This study shows that antimalarials, in principle, could be put into bed nets and reduce transmission."

 Targeting the malaria parasite itself, rather than the mosquitoes, makes this intervention especially appealing to Bhatt.
-"Mosquitoes aren't the problem, the parasite is the problem," says Bhatt.
+"Mosquitoes aren't the problem — the parasite is the problem," says Bhatt.
 "Because mosquitoes aren't harmed by this, there's no selection for them to develop resistance, resulting in less disruption to the ecosystem."

 Of course the parasite itself can evolve resistance, but Paton says this may be more manageable than insecticide resistance.
 It's easy to combine antimalarials, of which there are many, to counter resistance.